datacarpentry/image-processing/episodes/05-creating-histograms.md

 >
 {: .challenge}

-## Color Histograms
+## Colour Histograms

-We can also create histograms for full color images, in addition to grayscale histograms.
+We can also create histograms for full colour images, in addition to grayscale histograms.
-We have seen color histograms before, in [the _Image Basics_ episode]({{ page.root }}{% link _episodes/02-image-basics.md %}).
+We have seen colour histograms before, in [the _Image Basics_ episode]({{ page.root }}{% link _episodes/02-image-basics.md %}).
-A program to create color histograms starts in a familiar way:
+A program to create colour histograms starts in a familiar way:

 ~~~
 # read original image, in full color